ebresie/python4nb/docs/index.md

 # How to install it
 - Installation requires [Python](https://www.python.org/) to be installed
-- Installation of following python LSP related module to be installed in g -- python -m pip install python-language-server[all]
+- Installation of following python LSP related module to be installed in given python environment via:
+-- python -m pip install python-language-server[all]
 --- For additional details on the [Python LSP server](https://pypi.org/project/python-language-server/)
 - Compile python4nb from source and install module within given Netbeans setup